WallarooLabs/wally/book/go/api/api.md

 ### wallaroo.application.KafkaSourceConfig

-A `KafkaSourceConfig` object specifies the parameters to use for the Kafak source connection when creating an application.
+A `KafkaSourceConfig` object specifies the parameters to use for the Kafka source connection when creating an application.
 This object is provided as an argument to `NewPipeline`.

 #### `wallaroo.application.KafkaSourceConfig` Constructor